RF and microwave filter

 Radio frequency (RF) and microwave filters represent a class of electronic filter, designed to operate on signals in the megahertz to gigahertz frequency ranges (medium frequency to extremely high frequency).
+It is a component that is used in electronic systems to pass or reject specific frequencies and attenuate unwanted signals within the microwave and RF range.
 This frequency range is the range used by most broadcast radio, television, wireless communication (cellphones, Wi-Fi, etc.), and thus most RF and microwave devices will include some kind of filtering on the signals transmitted or received.
 Such filters are commonly used as building blocks for duplexers and diplexers to combine or separate multiple frequency bands.

 Filter functions

 Four general filter functions are desirable: